wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 Introduction to PID
 ===================

-This page provides a math-focused approach to explaining a PID controller.
-In parallel, in :ref:`a video from WPI is available <docs/software/advanced-controls/introduction/pid-video:PID Introduction Video by WPI>` if you prefer videos over reading.
+This page provides a math-focused approach to explaining a PID controller. :ref:`A video from WPI is available <docs/software/advanced-controls/introduction/pid-video:PID Introduction Video by WPI>`.

 What is a PID Controller?
 -------------------------